casianr/plsql/README.md

     task run

 Select **Configure Task Runner**, which will open up the *tasks* file for your project.
 Replace the contents of the file with the following code.
-Make sure you replace the *username* and *password* with your own the *sid* with the one from your *tnsnames* file.
+Make sure you replace the *username* and *password* with your own and the *sid* with the one from your *tnsnames* file.

     {
 	    "version": "0.1.0",